apache/allura/pyforge/docs/faq.rst

 to support them, but at the same time they are going to conflict with the way many other projects want to work.

-Building a plugin system, and standard integration points makes it possible to serve everybody in one way or another.
+Building a tool system, and standard integration points makes it possible to serve everybody in one way or another.

 Why not just allow web-based extensions?
 ---------------------------------------------------------------------

-We talked about this quite a bit, and decided that we could write local native plugins more quickly and easily, and that we could build a local app plugin that proxied out to an external webapp, and that we could provide a lot more flexibility by allowing custom external webapp proxies -- which brought us right back to local plugins.
+We talked about this quite a bit, and decided that we could write local native tools more quickly and easily, and that we could build a local app tool that proxied out to an external webapp, and that we could provide a lot more flexibility by allowing custom external webapp proxies -- which brought us right back to local tools.

 ---------------------------------------------------------------------